joshbegley/nyt-latest/previous.md

 **Trump Told Pence Certifying Election Would Be ‘Career Killer,’ Valet Testified**\
-`Former President Donald J. Trump warned his vice president against failing to overturn the 2020 election results, according to an account by the White House valet by his side on Jan.
+`President Donald J. Trump warned his vice president against failing to overturn the 2020 election results, according to an account by the White House valet by his side on Jan.
 6.`\
 https://nytimes.com/2024/03/21/us/trump-pence-jan-6-white-house-valet.html

 **Posing as a Pastor, Man Had at Least 10 Wives, Prosecutors Say**\